avalldeperas/pr1-ded/README.md

     - delete: added 4 tests that checks we clean array values when using delete in different cases.
     - isEmpty: also added tests for this method.
 - [CTTCompaniesJobsImplAdditionalTests.java](uoc/ds/pr/CTTCompaniesJobsImplAdditionalTests.java) with some missing
-  test cases that were missing from initial tests:
+  cases from initial tests:
     - Max capacity test exceptions for workers, companies and job offers.
 There is the exception to bestJobOffers max capacity which has not been tested because is an impossible case, as we always remove an element if array is full.
     - Given an update request with disabled status, the job offer requested is not stored to the companies.
+    - Call updateRequest when there are no pending requests which throws NoRequestException.

 ### Other considerations
 - Removed `public` modifier on the methods from CTTCompaniesJobs interface as it's redundant.